4xel-C/4xel-C/README.md

 ## Hi there 👋
-I am an organic chemist ⚗️🧪 transitioning into Data Science 💻.
+I am an organic chemist ⚗️🧪 transitioning into **Data Science** 💻.

-My background in chemistry and R&D has trained me to tackle complex problems, analyze data with precision, and uncover hidden patterns within highly technical datasets at the crossroads of life sciences (chemistry, biology, biochemistry…).
-This passion for exploration naturally led me to pursue in Data Science, where I strive to harness data to generate valuable insights and emerging trends by developing new tools in machine learning and AI.
+My background in **chemistry** and R&D has trained me to tackle complex problems, analyze data with precision, and uncover hidden patterns within highly technical datasets at the crossroads of life sciences (chemistry, biology, biochemistry…).
+This passion for exploration naturally led me to pursue in **Data Science**, where I strive to harness data to generate valuable insights and emerging trends by developing new tools in machine learning and AI.

 By combining these skills with a deep understanding of life sciences, I aim to make impactful contributions to research and innovation. 📊🚀